Genelux (NASDAQ:GNLX) Shares Gap Down to $24.91

 Genelux Co.
-(NASDAQ:GNLX – Get Free Report) gapped down before the market opened on Tuesday .
+(NASDAQ:GNLX – Get Free Report) gapped down prior to trading on Tuesday .
 The stock had previously closed at $24.91, but opened at $24.29.
-Genelux shares last traded at $24.14, with a volume of 1,111 shares changing hands.
+Genelux shares last traded at $24.14, with a volume of 1,111 shares traded.

 Genelux Price Performance

-Genelux (NASDAQ:GNLX – Get Free Report) last issued its earnings results on Monday, August 14th.
-The company reported ($0.21) earnings per share for the quarter, missing the consensus estimate of ($0.12) by ($0.09).
-As a group, sell-side analysts predict that Genelux Co. will post -0.94 earnings per share for the current fiscal year.
+Genelux (NASDAQ:GNLX – Get Free Report) last posted its quarterly earnings data on Monday, August 14th.
+The company reported ($0.21) EPS for the quarter, missing the consensus estimate of ($0.12) by ($0.09).
+On average, research analysts expect that Genelux Co. will post -0.94 EPS for the current fiscal year.

-Hedge funds have recently modified their holdings of the stock.
-JPMorgan Chase & Co. boosted its stake in shares of Genelux by 2,105.0% in the second quarter.
-JPMorgan Chase & Co. now owns 2,205 shares of the company’s stock worth $72,000 after buying an additional 2,105 shares during the last quarter.
-Tower Research Capital LLC TRC purchased a new position in shares of Genelux in the first quarter valued at approximately $32,000.
-California State Teachers Retirement System acquired a new stake in shares of Genelux in the second quarter valued at approximately $30,000.
-American International Group Inc. acquired a new stake in Genelux during the second quarter worth $44,000.
-Finally, Atlas Private Wealth Advisors acquired a new stake in Genelux during the second quarter worth $200,000.
+Institutional investors have recently added to or reduced their stakes in the company.
+California State Teachers Retirement System purchased a new position in Genelux during the 2nd quarter valued at approximately $30,000.
+Tower Research Capital LLC TRC purchased a new position in Genelux during the 1st quarter valued at approximately $32,000.
+American International Group Inc. purchased a new position in Genelux during the 2nd quarter valued at approximately $44,000.
+JPMorgan Chase & Co. grew its holdings in Genelux by 2,105.0% during the 2nd quarter.
+JPMorgan Chase & Co. now owns 2,205 shares of the company’s stock valued at $72,000 after buying an additional 2,105 shares in the last quarter.
+Finally, Global Retirement Partners LLC purchased a new position in Genelux during the 2nd quarter valued at approximately $82,000.
 Hedge funds and other institutional investors own 10.77% of the company’s stock.

 Genelux Company Profile